goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ---
-keywords: truckload shipping, what are the types of trailers, types of trailers, dry van
+keywords: truckload shipping, what are the types of trailers, types of trailers, dry van, how to choose a suitable trailer
 author: GoShip Admin
 title: "Types of Trailers in Truckload Shipping: How to Choose a Suitable Trailer"
 intro: >-